Philanthropic Leadership Platform − China-Europe

 Participants are responsible for covering the costs of travel to/from the programme location.
 All other costs associated with the programme will be covered by the organisers.

 The selection process

-Each year the EFC and Stiftung Mercator make the selection of programme participants from the application pool.
+The EFC and Stiftung Mercator will make the selection of programme participants from the application pool.
 Prospective applicants will be notified by May 2018.